GGTINE/Balanced-Clustering-Contrastive-Learning-for-Long-Tailed-Data-Recognition/README.md

 ## Usage
 For Cifar-10-LT and Cifar-100-LT training and evaluation.
-All experiments are conducted on 1 GPUs.
+All experiments are conducted on 1 GPU.

 ### Cifar-10-LT
-To do supervised training with BCCL for 200 epochs on Cifar-10-LT with 1 gpus, run
+To do supervised training with BCCL for 200 epochs on Cifar-10-LT with 1 GPU, run
 ```
 python main.py --dataset cifar10 \
   --arch resnet32 --epochs 200 --temp 0.1 \